📁 last Posts

 8. ISO Date Stamping as a Habit

 Ban the word 'final' from your vocabulary.
 It’s a lie that leads to confusion.
 Instead, adopt a format like this.
 This creates a natural, easy-to-follow paper trail.
 If a client suddenly decides they want to revert to a concept from three weeks ago, you can locate it in seconds.
-This isn't just a "designer thing"—it is standard operating procedure in high-stakes environments like NASA and CERN.
+This isn't just a "designer thing"—similar date-based versioning approaches are commonly used in engineering, research, and large-scale technical environments where traceability is essential.

 9. The Digital Manifest: A Designer's Best Friend